tyydev1/tinyhook/README.md

-# MiniHook
+# TinyHook

-MiniHook is a tiny package manager made on Python.
+TinyHook is a tiny package manager made on Python.